“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Full Review Coming Soon

-The first thing you’ll notice about the Badfish Rivershred is just how much rocker this board has.
+The first thing you’ll notice about the Badfish Rivershred is how much rocker this board has.
 The high, continuous rocker profile allows you to dial in exactly how high the nose is riding and how engaged your fins are just by shifting your weight forward or backward a few inches on the board (rather than stepping all the way back like you do on SUPs with kick rocker profiles).
-With these small changes you can minutely control the speed of your turns, the angle of your drops, and nose position for surfing.
+With these small changes, you can minutely control the speed of your turns, the angle of your drops, and your nose position while surfing.

-Beyond the wide, slow-moving rivers that can be paddled with just about any flatwater SUP, river-specific paddleboards have extra width (typically >34”), more rocker, especially in the nose, and constructions that prioritize durability over weight-savings.
-River-specific SUPs focus more on maneuverability rather than tracking in order for paddlers to more easily navigate more technical sections of fast-moving water.
+Beyond the wide, slow-moving rivers that can be paddled with just about any flatwater SUP, river-specific paddle boards have extra width (typically >34”), more rocker, especially in the nose, and constructions that prioritize durability over weight savings.
+River-specific SUPs focus more on maneuverability than tracking so paddlers can navigate more technical sections of fast-moving water.

 Do I Need Any Specialty Equipment to Paddle Rivers?